The nitrous oxide (N2O) is obtained by continuous thermal decomposition of ammonium nitrate (NH4NO3). The reaction is as follows:

 During purification steps involving water washing, Alkali Scrubbing, DM Water Scrubbing and polishing N2O undergoes a series of chemical and physical purification steps.
 The washed and largely purified N2O gas is collected in the gas holder/ balloon.
 From the balloon this gas is fed to a specially designed dry running compressor.
 The compressed N2O gas is dried in a special dual limb drier system.
 The dry N2O gas, largely free of all impurities is then liquefied in a specially designed liquefaction system.
 At this liquefaction stage any non-condensable impurities are also removed from the N2O.

 The purified, compressed, dried and liquefied N2O is stored in a process vessel made of stainless steel.
 Liquified N2O can be filled through a high pressure pump in cylinders or it can be vaporized for use in the client’s process

-The plant technology is owned by leading Korean experts of VS Gas Company Limited, whom Phuc Thanh partners, in the last 10 years.
+The plant technology has been mastered by leading Korean experts of VS Gas Company Limited, whom Phuc Thanh partners, in the last 10 years.
 The technology has continously been developed and updated versus increasingly tighter requirements of semiconductor and electronics industries.

-Since its debut, the technology has prooved trustworthy for such prestigious clients as Samsung, LG, Apple, Toshiba, to name a few.
+Since its debut, the technology has proved trustworthy for such prestigious clients as Samsung, LG, Apple, Toshiba, to name a few.

 Monday, November 25, 2019